ceph/ceph/doc/rados/troubleshooting/troubleshooting-mon.rst

-  If ``ceph -s`` blocked however, without obtaining a reply from the cluster or showing a lot of ``fault`` messages, then it is likely that your monitors are either down completely or just a portion is up -- a portion that is not enough to form a quorum (keep in mind that a quorum if formed by a majority of monitors).
+  If ``ceph -s`` blocked however, without obtaining a reply from the cluster or showing a lot of ``fault`` messages, then it is likely that your monitors are either down completely or just a portion is up -- a portion that is not enough to form a quorum (keep in mind that a quorum is formed by a majority of monitors).

 **What if ceph -s doesn't finish?**